paulbradshaw/Rintro/10excelthings.md

 What this does is apply the `sum` function to the values in `mydata$numbers`.
 But sandwiched in between those two is the column you want to aggregate those sums by: `mydata$category`: the results should be the sums for each category.

+### Troubleshooting: when numbers aren't numbers

 Sometimes you will get an error if you specify a non-numeric column.
-Even if it looks like numbers, R may be seeing it as something else.
-To correct this, put the column inside `as.numeric` like so:
+Even if it looks like numbers, R may be seeing it as something else (for example if it also contains text values like #NA or No entry).
+To test this, put the column inside `is.numeric()` like so:

-`tapply(as.numeric(mydata$numbers), mydata$category, sum)`
+`is.numeric(mydata$numbers)`

+If it is numeric you should get `TRUE`.
+If it is not numeric (`FALSE`), try generating a summary of the column like so:

+`summary(mydata$numbers)`

+This will treat each value as a character object, and give you a count of each value - if it was numeric then you would instead get quartiles, mean and median.

+Note that `as.numeric()` will not directly convert those values to equivalent numbers.
+Instead they will be converted into ordinal numbers: `1` for the first unique value, `2` for the second, and so on.

+[One solution](https://stackoverflow.com/questions/4931545/converting-string-to-numeric) is this: put the column name in the parentheses of `levels()`, and then put the whole thing in `as.numeric()`, *and* then put the column name *again* in square brackets after that expression.
+Here's each step in turn:

+1. `levels(mydata$numbers)`
+2. `as.numeric(levels(mydata$numbers))`
+3. `as.numeric(levels(mydata$numbers))[mydata$numbers]`

+This can then be stored in a new variable, or re-stored in the same column like so:

+`mydata$numbers <- as.numeric(levels(mydata$numbers))[mydata$numbers]`

+An alternative solution is to import the data again with the setting `stringsAsFactors=FALSE`.
+If the data was created within R you would first have to export it using an expression like `write.csv(mydata, "mydata.csv")`

+You would then import it using an expression like `read.csv("mydata.csv", stringsAsFactors=FALSE)`

+Then use `is.numeric()` to test the column that was wrongly interpreted as a factor (text) before.

 ## Create a pivot that calculates averages